-I created this page on certain issues that I personally have gone through or have close friends that have also seen the ugly side of life.
+I created this page on certain issues that I personally have gone through and also I have close friends that have also seen the ugly side of life.
 There has been a few factors mentioned here that has altered and scared my life.
 It has taken me into another world of hurt, confusion and loneliness.
 I’m one of many voices heard…

 Domestic Violence: on average 20 men and women are physically abused per minute in the US by an inmate partner daily.
 Domestic violence comes in many forms, from physical, verbal, mental, and sexual.
 Often times people think that physical abuse is the only form of domestic violence.